ankitects/anki-manual/src/deck-options.md

 <!-- toc -->

 Deck options primarily control the way Anki schedules cards.
-If you're a new user, it's recommended that you spend a few weeks with the defaults to get a feel for how Anki works before you start adjusting the options.
+It is recommended that you spend a few weeks with the defaults to get a feel for how Anki works before you start adjusting the options.
 Please make sure you understand the options before changing them, as mistakes could reduce Anki's effectiveness.